-For 25 years, I have taught a wide variety of creative writing, composition, and literature classes to adults, children, college students, and incarcerated adults and teens.
+For 30 years, I have taught a wide variety of creative writing, composition, and literature classes to adults, children, college students, and incarcerated adults and teens.
 I am an enthusiastic, practical, and inspiring teacher.
-I currently teach at The Writer's Center, Pyramid Atlantic Art Center, and in private homes in Maryland.
+I currently teach at The Writer's Center, Pyramid Atlantic Art Center, and in private homes in Maryland and the DC area.

 Upcoming classes at The Writer's Center